 Eight hundred years before the birth of Jesus, God called a very busy man out of his field while he still had a shepherd’s crook in his hand.
-Although Amos was not formally educated, he received divine training directly from God while working in the wild uplands of Judah.
+Although Amos was just a rugged worker and formally uneducated, he received divine training directly from God while tending a herd of sheep in the wild uplands of Judah.

-His writing indicates a supernatural skill as he poetically illustrates hillside life.
+His writing indicates a definite supernatural skill as he poetically illustrates hillside life.
 Like another shepherd named David, Amos also gazed upon the stars and pondered the beauty of their Creator.
 Isaiah was a courtier, Jeremiah was a priest, Joel was a baker, and then God chose Amos.
-This rugged arborist was a hard working shepherd who was not one to chatter.
-He delivered the message God gave him point blank!
+This unlikely candidate was a diligent shepherd who was not one accustomed to the noise of the city or its ongoing complaining chatter.
+He delivered His words point blank!

 The bible testifies to God’s love for His people in many ways.
 Today we are blessed by the continuing stream of the messengers He commissions to share the Truth with His people.
 In our current generation, we have the added benefit of reading and hearing the Word of God spoken in our own language.
 “Faith comes from hearing the message” (Romans 10:17)